 If you’d like to scrutinize the maria more closely, use binoculars or the telescope.
-Remember, the view will be best around the time of sunset or early dusk – before the dark of night accentuates the moon’s glare.
+Remember, the view will be better around the time of sunset or early dusk – before the dark of night accentuates the moon’s glare.

 In times past, astronomers really thought the dark areas contrasting with the light-colored, heavily-crated highlands were lunar seas.
 In some ways they were correct, except that these were seas of molten magma instead of water.
 Now solidified, this molten rock came from volcanic eruptions that flooded the lunar lowlands.
 However, volcanic activity – at least from basaltic volcanoes – is now a thing of the moon’s past.